-In our calculated times above we have accounted for resting the meat for 30 mins.
-We would suggest that you rest the turkey after cooking and before carving.
-It is essential as it allows the internal temperature of the meat to keep climbing and cooking.
-It will also relax the meat meaning that it will be extra tender and succulent.
+You need to rest the turkey for a minimum of 30 mins.
+This allows the internal temperature of the meat to keep climbing and cooking.
+It will also relax the meat, meaning that it will be extra tender and succulent.

 What’s the easiest way to carve a turkey?

 Follow this video explaining how to carve a turkey.
 Essentially, it’s the same as a chicken, but on a larger scale.